Novelty Search in Representational Space for Sample Efficient Exploration

 \subsection{Control environment}

 In our Acrobot environment, the input to our agent is 4 stacked consecutive pixel frames, where we reduce each frame down to a $32 \times 32$ pixel frame.
 Our abstract representation dimension is $4$.
 We use a learning rate of $\alpha = 0.00025$ for all experiments.
-We train for $n_{iters} = 30000$ for both model-free experiments and $n_{iters} = 50000$ for both experiments incorporating model-based components - this discrepancy is due to the need for more iterations for the model-based portion to converge.
+We train for $n_{iters} = 50000$ for all experiments with the exception of RND and transition loss - this discrepancy is due to time constraints for the latter two experiments which used $n_{iters} = 3000$, as both these experiments used prohibitively more time to run due to the increased number of steps used to reach the goal state of the environment.